jardimdanificado/osga/README.md

   $ = setup, only data, this override the worker defaults
   @ = transmission, this do not override the worker defaults, but run a single time the data in the worker

-signal operators: -- operators are pre-built logic controlers ! = outputer
+special operators: -- these operators are hardcoded
+  ! = outputer
   # = blocker
+  < = left spawner
+  > = right spawner

-special(need outputs): -- special are made with api functions ? = redirects a signal
+vanilla operators: -- these works exactly like any other ruleset operator ? = redirects a signal
   & = queue
   + = send the signal in the 3 other directions

-  < = slow down by 1
-  > = speed up by 1
+console commands:
+  add/new object width height
+  edit width height
+  rm width height
+  exit
 --]]